-Cumann na mBan’s protest laid the foundations for the Catholic Bulletin’s campaign against the Abbey’s ‘subsidised attack on Irish Nationality’. challenged the subsidy from several angles.
-One article accused ‘this subsidised system of pouring scorn on the ideals of Easter Week’, while another argued that the government had given the Abbey an £850 annual subsidy but at the same time had refused to support the work of the Dublin Industrial Development Association, thereby implying that the funds s O’Casey’s offensive play might have been used instead to alleviate the poverty that was his subject.
+Cumann na mBan’s protest laid the foundations for the Catholic Bulletin’s campaign against the Abbey’s ‘subsidised attack on Irish Nationality’.
+The Bulletin challenged the subsidy from several angles.
+One article accused ‘this subsidised system of pouring scorn on the ideals of Easter Week’, while another argued that the government had given the Abbey an £850 annual subsidy but at the same time had refused to support the work of the Dublin Industrial Development Association, thereby implying that the funds supporting O’Casey’s offensive play might have been used instead to alleviate the poverty that was his subject.
 These challenges to the subsidy arose just a few weeks before the government grant to the Abbey came up for annual review.
 At first, the protests seemed to have hit their mark.
-The Cumann na nGadheal TD for Wexford, Osmond Esmonde, interrupted Blythe’s introduction to the vote on the subsidy, which had been increased without explanation to the Committee on Financeto £1,000.
+The Cumann na nGadheal TD for Wexford, Osmond Esmonde, interrupted Blythe’s introduction to the vote on the subsidy, which had been increased – without explanation to the Committee on Finance – to £1,000.
 Esmonde argued that in approving the grant, the government was ‘asked to subsidise the new stage Irishman who is being invented by a modern playwright’; he called for reform of ‘the board selecting plays to be acted in the theatre [which] should be representative of the whole nation, and not any small clique or minority’.
 Other ministers spoke up in support of Esmonde; Thomas Nolan (Cumann na nGaedheal TD for Limerick), for example, argued that the subsidy should be withdrawn ‘and that education should be given in some other way’.
 Several TDs complained about the lack of disclosure regarding the theatre’s management and showed a total lack of knowledge that the government had a representative in place on the board.
 Again, Blythe proved to be essential to defending the theatre’s grant.
 He summarised the history of the subsidy, discussed O’Brien’s appointment, and concluded by arguing that ‘financial stringency’ should not be exercised by starving cultural institutions that ‘develop the talents of the people in regard to literature and drama’.
 The grant was not only renewed but increased, and the debates in the Dáil over the nature of the Abbey’s productions served as a platform for campaigns against theatrical censorship.
 The day after the finance committee’s vote, the Irish Times published an editorial arguing, ‘everybody knows that the Abbey would refuse to sell its birthright—its ideals in art, its intellectual standards, its liberty of prophesying—for the Dail’s annual mess of pottage [….] the Dail, being as now constituted, utterly unfit to discuss questions of art or letters, would make itself and Ireland ridiculous in the eyes of the world’.